 BA2000 consists of four hours weekly - though time is spent in non-traditional ways.
-Class time until the annual student business conference will be used for both "business policy" and "conference planning."
-After the conference, class time will be devoted to the business policy aspects of the course.
+Class time will be used for both "contemporary issues in business" and "conference planning."

 Delivery Mode(s):

 BA 2000 is the capstone course for students specializing in marketing in their final semester in Business Administration at Grande Prairie Regional College.
 As the name of the course suggests, the course includes an in-depth look at ethical and policy related matters, as well as globalization theory and issues.
 Through an intense "Readers' Response" journaling curriculum and teaching practice, students are introduced to critical and creative thinking and the many problems/uncertainties/complexities that mark the terrain of living and working in an age of globalization.
 As well, the course also attempts to integrate theory and practice by involving students in a major practical project - the planning and execution of the annual Department-wide Business Conference.